Spriggan Powered

 is a 1996 side-scrolling shoot 'em up video game released by Micronics for the Super Famicom and its Satellaview system.
 It is the sequel of Spriggan Mark 2: Re-Terraform Project.

 Gameplay

 Spriggan Powered is a side-scrolling shoot 'em up game.

 Reception

+Spriggan Powered was released in Japan on July 26, 1996 for the Super Famicom.

 The King of PocketGames, a publication of the popular Chinese Ultra Console Game magazine, praised its graphics.
 Hardcore Gaming 101 noted its use of computer-rendered sprites, but considered its gameplay average.